 Writer(s): John Lennon, Paul McCartney (see lyrics here)

-First Charted: 9/4/1968
+First Charted: September 4, 1968

 Peak: 19 US, 17 CB, 14 HR, 41 AR (1990 live version by Paul McCartney), 12 UK, 13 CN, 113 AU (Click for codes to singles charts.)

-Sales *: 4.0 US, 1.06 UK, 10.0 world (includes US + UK)
+Sales (in millions): 4.0 US, 1.06 UK, 10.0 world (includes US + UK)

 The birth of “Hey Jude” is a story familiar to anyone versed in Rock and Roll History 101: Cynthia Lennon was soon to be the ex-wife of the famous Beatle.
 To soothe the couple’s young son, Julian, John’s band mate Paul McCartney offered words of encouragement in the best way he knew how – through song.
 He changed “Jules” to “Jude” because it was “more mellifluous.”
 JA Julian said Paul hung out with him more than his own dad.
 CR

 At over seven minutes, “Hey Jude” was the longest single ever released at the time.
 SF More than half the song’s length is borne out of the “na na na“ fade-out coda that repeats 19 times.
 RS500 Those four-plus minutes alone were more than most radio stations allowed for a single, but “there’s such spirit in the tune and the performance that it’s hard to cut.”
 CR Interestingly, the featured orchestra was paid double their usual fee just to clap and sing along.
-RS500 Producer George Martin was wary that radio wouldn’t play it, to which John cheekily retorted, “They will if it’s us.”
+RS500 Producer George Martin was wary that radio wouldn’t play “Hey Jude,” to which John cheekily retorted, “They will if it’s us.”
 RS500 When Lennon’s assumption proved correct, the real winners were DJ’s who could take longer bathroom breaks as the listening public absorbed similarly lengthy hits like “American Pie” and “Layla.”

 Resources and Related Links: